Land reclamation in Singapore: Controversy with Malaysia

-In 2003, Singapore received complaints from Malaysia over land reclamation projects at either end of the Straits of Johore, which separate the two countries.
+In 2003, Singapore received complaints from Malaysia over land reclamation projects at either end of the Straits of Johor, which separate the two countries.
 Malaysia claimed that Singapore's plans infringed on Malaysian dominion and were detrimental to both the environment and the livelihoods of local fishermen, and legally challenged Singapore under the UN Convention on the Law of the Sea.
 The dispute was settled after arbitration.

-More recently, Singapore has issued its own complaints against Malaysia regarding the latter's two land reclamation projects in the Straits of Johore.
+More recently, Singapore has issued its own complaints against Malaysia regarding the latter's two land reclamation projects in the Straits of Johor.
 One project would involve the creation and linkage of four islands within the strait, creating a new metropolis called Forest City, which Malaysia plans to advertise as a garden oasis, with buildings covered by greenery and an impressive expanse of public transport.
 Progress on the project came to a halt after Singapore protested against its construction in 2014, but the Malaysian government reportedly approved a scaled-down version of the project in January 2015.